The towns, the castles & the vineyards of Chianti

 Greve in Chianti

-Our trip starts in Greve in Chianti, considered by many as the gate into Chianti.
-This lively town is famous for its particularly shaped piazza or square that has been market place for the castles and walled villages in the surroundings since the Middle Ages.
-The square has a triangular shape and large porticos along three sides that protect from sun and rain while shopping.
+Our trip starts in Greve in Chianti, considered by many as the doorway into Chianti.
+This lively town is famous for its particularly shaped piazza or square which has served as a marketplace for the castles and walled villages in the surroundings since the Middle Ages.
+The square has a triangular shape and large porticos along all three sides that protect visitors from sun and rain while shopping.

 Panzano in Chianti